Many-ribbed Ark Shell, Larkinia multicostata

 Many-ribbed Ark Shell, Larkinia multicostatus.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 9.1 cm (3.6 inches) x 8.4 cm (3.3 inches) x 3.7 cm (1.5 inches).
 Rib Count: 34.
 Photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Many-ribbed Ark, Larkinia multicostatus (G.B.
-Sowerby I, 1833), is an Ark Shell of the Arcidae Family, that is known in Mexico as arca piangua.
-It is a large heavy and inflated shell that is somewhat square in outline with a prominent beak.
+Description: The Many-ribbed Ark Shell is large, heavy, and inflated.
+It is subquadrate in outline, with the posterior end being slightly longer than the anterior.
+The dorsal margin is squared on both ends and the beak is prominent.
 The outside is sculpted with 31 to 36 smooth radial ribs.
 The shell is white, but the outside is covered by a thick dark brown periostracum.
-The Many-ribbed Ark shells reaches a maximum of 12.5 cm (4.8 inches) in length.
+Many-ribbed Ark shells reach a maximum of 12.5 cm (4.8 inches) in length.

-Synonyms include Anadara multicostata, Arca multicostata, Arca brandtii, and Arca comoluensis.
+Synonyms: Anadara multicostata, Arca multicostata, Arca brandtii, and Arca comoluensis.